Bluebird (Paul McCartney and Wings song): Lyrics and chords

 Blaney interprets the bluebird as "a metaphor for the transcendent power of love and the liberation of the human spirit from mental and physical bondage".
 Benitez regards the bluebird as a metaphor for love itself - love that is the only source of transcendent freedom.
 The song describes the singer's revitalization after having been upset at the beginning of the song.
 Jon Landau describes the song as "a simple love song" but sees in its "flying" motif a continuation of the theme of escape that runs throughout the Band on the Run album.
 The singer tells his lover that when he, as a bluebird, kisses her she can also become a bluebird, at which point they become absolutely free.

-The song is in the key of F major although it sounds like it is in E-flat major due to the way the guitars are tuned.
+The song is closest to the key of F major, but is not in concert pitch due to the way the guitars are tuned.
 The refrain is simply a rhythmic chant based on the phrase "I'm a Bluebird" sung by McCartney with Linda and Denny Laine providing harmony.
 Benitez states about the music that "the harmonic schemes of verse and chorus strongly suggest that the text of each verse raises a question, only to be answered by each chorus through its exclamations of being a bluebird."